royvandewater/rise-of-the-machines-talk/outline.md

     - be personal
     - be smart
     - be creative
-  - we work as a team at octoblu.
-We believe that people create better things when working side by side and interacting directly with users.
-  - automated testing
+  - another thing we learned was automated testing
-    - continuous deployment
+    - continuous deployment and integration tests
 - **Impact**
-  - save man hours through intelligent systems, where the machines take control
+  - save man hours through intelligent systems
   - secure and personal interactions between humans and machines
-    - the internet of things will diminish if it is secure.
+    - the internet of things will diminish if it is not secure.
-    - people need the right kind of privacy
+  - imagine a secure system where privacy and security is the first priority
   - with the power of IoT, we can focus on making the world a better place
   - smart devices will not only save time but save lives
     - uberemt